A Projection Framework for Testing Shape Restrictions That Form Convex Cones

 \begin{ex}[Supermodularity] Let $d\ge 2$ and $\Lambda\subset\mathbf H$ be the set of supermodular functions, i.e., $f\in\Lambda$ if and only if, for any $y,z\in[0,1]^d$,

 By Lemma 2.6.1 in \citet{Topkis1998Supermodularity}, $\Lambda$ is a closed convex cone.
 Consider $d=2$ first, and pick $\theta\in\mathbf H$.
-For simplicity, let $\vartheta$ be the vectorization of the matrix $\Theta^\transpose$ such that the $(i,j)$-th entry of $\Theta$ is $\theta(i/n,j/n)$, for $i,j=0,\ldots,N$.
+For simplicity, let $\vartheta$ be the vectorization of the matrix $\Theta^\transpose$ such that the $(i,j)$th entry of $\Theta$ is $\theta(i/n,j/n)$, for $i,j=0,\ldots,N$.
 Then, following \citet{Beresteanu2007Shape}, computing $\Pi_\Lambda(\theta)$ amounts to solving: for $k\equiv N+1 $,

 where the number of constraints is $N^2$.
 If $d\ge 3$, then the equivalence of supermodularity and pairwise supermodularity \citep{Topkis1998Supermodularity} implies that each pair of covariates must satisfy the constraint in \eqref{Eqn: quadratic, supermodularity}.
-Despite its importance in economics, econometric studies are rather limited. \citet{Beresteanu2007Shape} and \citet{DuParmeterRacine2013Shape} study respectively sieve and kernel estimation under supermodularity. \citet{Chetverikov2018MonotonicityWP}'s test on monotonicity, as the author noted, may be adapted to handle supermodularity.
+Despite its importance in economics, econometric studies are rather limited. \citet{Chetverikov2018Monotonicity}'s test on monotonicity, as the author noted, may be adapted to handle supermodularity.
 Interestingly, separability of a function $\theta_0$ in its arguments is equivalent to $\theta_0$ being supermodular and submodular \citep[Theorem 2.6.4]{Topkis1998Supermodularity}, and thus also shares the convex cone property. \end{ex}